Chr15w1986/Javascript_PP2/README.md

     * See [HERE](https://validator.w3.org/nu/?doc=https%3A%2F%2Fchr15w1986.github.io%2FJavascript_PP2%2F) for the ONE STOP CLOCK report on HTML Validator
 * I ran all of my Javascript code through JSHint, No errors found
     * See [HERE](assets/testing/JSHint.png) for JSHint Report
+* With more time I would have used frameworks such as [Jasmine](https://jasmine.github.io/pages/getting_started.html) for testing

 ## Lighthouse